On collinear sets in straight line drawings: Graphs with large free collinear sets

-\begin{proof} Let $\pi$ be an almost layered drawing of $G$ with layers $\ell_1,\ldots,\ell_s$, lying in the plane in this order.
-Let $\sigma_1,\ldots,\sigma_s$ be straight line segments of the layers containing all the vertices.
+\begin{proof} Let $\pi$ be a track drawing of $G$ with tracks $t_1,\ldots,t_s$, lying in the plane in this order.
+It is practical to assume that $t_1,\ldots,t_s$ are parallel straight line segments (rather than unbounded lines) containing all the vertices of $\pi$.
 Let $\ell$ be a horizontal line.
 Consider two redrawings of~$\pi$.

-To make a redrawing $\pi'$, we put $\sigma_1,\sigma_3,\sigma_5,\ldots$ on $\ell$ one by one.
-For each even index $2i$, we drop a perpendicular $p_{2i}$ to $\ell$ between the segments $\sigma_{2i-1}$ and $\sigma_{2i+1}$.
-We then put each $\sigma_{2i}$ on $p_{2i}$ so that $\sigma_{2i}$ is in the upper half-plane if $i$ is odd and in the lower half-plane if $i$ is even.
-It is clear that such a relocation can be done so that $\pi'$ is crossing-free (the whole procedure can be thought of as sequentially unfolding each strip between consecutive layers to a quadrant of the plane, see Fig.~\ref{fig:redraw}).
+To make a redrawing $\pi'$, we put $t_1,t_3,t_5,\ldots$ on $\ell$ one by one.
+For each even index $2i$, we drop a perpendicular $p_{2i}$ to $\ell$ between the segments $t_{2i-1}$ and $t_{2i+1}$.
+We then put each $t_{2i}$ on $p_{2i}$ so that $t_{2i}$ is in the upper half-plane if $i$ is odd and in the lower half-plane if $i$ is even.
+It is clear that such a relocation can be done so that $\pi'$ is crossing-free (the whole procedure can be thought of as sequentially unfolding each strip between consecutive layers to a quadrant of the plane, see the left side of Fig.~\ref{fig:redraw}).

-It is clear that the vertices on $\ell$ form a free collinear set: if the neighboring vertices of $\sigma_{2i-1}$ and $\sigma_{2i+1}$ are displaced, then $p_{2i}$ is to be shifted appropriately.
+It is clear that the vertices on $\ell$ form a free collinear set: if the neighboring vertices of $t_{2i-1}$ and $t_{2i+1}$ are displaced, then $p_{2i}$ is to be shifted appropriately.